Muhammad Jabir of Ternate

 Sultan Muhammad Jabir Syah (4 March 1902 – 4 July 1975), also spelt Mohammad Djabir Sjah, was the 47th ruler of Ternate from 1929 to 1975.
-He was the last Ternatan Sultan with executive powers, since the old institutions of the sultanate were replaced with new bureaucratic structures after the winning of Indonesian Independence.
+He was the last Ternatean Sultan with executive powers, since the old institutions of the sultanate were replaced with new bureaucratic structures after the winning of Indonesian Independence.

 Youth and enthronement

 Iskandar Muhammad Jabir was born on Ternate in 1902 as the son of Sultan Muhammad Usman and Boki Mihir.
 His father was hostile to interference by the Dutch colonial authorities in the internal affairs of the sultanate, and the Dutch therefore arrested him in December 1914 and sent him in exile to Java in the next year.
 No new Sultan was appointed for many years, and the colonial authorities changed the administration of Ternate in many respects.
 Muhammad Jabir was educated in a European Junior School in Ternate, and then sent to Junior High School (MULO) in Batavia in 1917.
 In order to gain practical skills for his future task, he served under the Assistant Resident of Sumbawa for a time.
 In 1929, finally, he was able to go back to Ternate where he was enthroned in the same year.
 The previous Dutch reorganization of the local administration was however kept, so that Muhammad Jabir led a semi-traditional rule.